jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    The maximum number of connection retries |TS| can make when the origin server is not responding.
    Each retry attempt lasts for `proxy.config.http.connect_attempts_timeout`_ seconds.
-Once the maximum number of retries is reached, the origin is marked dead.
+Once the maximum number of retries is reached, the origin is marked dead (as controlled by `proxy.config.http.connect.dead.policy`_.
 After this, the setting `proxy.config.http.connect_attempts_max_retries_dead_server`_ is used to limit the number of retry attempts to the known dead origin.

 .. ts:cv:: CONFIG proxy.config.http.connect_attempts_max_retries_dead_server INT 1
    :reloadable: